 Police found another dead man in Australia with a copy of The Rubaiyat after the war.
 But according to both the publisher and libraries around the world, there were only five editions printed – and this man held the seventh edition.
 That makes this copy of the book just as unexplainable.
 Perhaps they weren’t books at all, but spy gear in disguise?

-At any rate, the identity, cause of death and killer of the man remains a mystery.
+At any rate, the identity, both the cause of death and the killer of the man remains a mystery.